Quantum theory of magnetic octupole in periodic crystals and application to $d$-wave altermagnets: Numerical results of the MO for the different parameter setting

-Although the detailed behavior in Figs.~\ref{fig:Mijk_jdep_RuO2}-\ref{fig:AMD_RuO2} differes from that in the main text, the overall trend for the parameter set of the one-orbital model of RuO$_2$ remains the almost the same as that for MnF$_2$.
+Although the detailed behavior in Figs.~\ref{fig:Mijk_jdep_RuO2}-\ref{fig:AMD_RuO2} differs from that of the MnF$_2$ model, the overall trend for the one-orbital model of RuO$_2$ remains almost the same.
 This supports our conclusions in the main text.